lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

       num(variant) < 'x'
       Default: 1
   * -o, --output
-      An existing directory or a filename ending with the '.zip' suffix.
+      An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
+    --prefix
+      prefix each output VCF file with this string
+      Default: <empty string>
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir
       Default: []